Marketplace: In Mesoamerica

 In Mesoamerica, a tiered system of traders developed independently.
 Extensive trade networks predated the Aztec empire by at least hundreds of years.
-Local markets where people purchased their daily necessities were known as tianguis, while a pochteca was a professional merchant who travelled long distances to obtain rare goods or luxury items desired by the nobility.
+Local markets where people purchased their daily necessities were known as tiyanquiztli (modern Spanish tianguis), while a pochteca was a professional merchant who travelled long distances to obtain rare goods or luxury items desired by the nobility.
 The system supported various levels of pochteca – from very high status through to minor traders who acted as a type of peddler to fill in gaps in the distribution system.
 Colonial sources also record Mayan market hubs at Acalan, Champotón, Chetumal, Bacalar, Cachi, Conil, Pole, Cozumel, Cochuah, Chauaca, Chichén Itzá, as well as markets marking the edges of Yucatecan canoe trade such as Xicalanco and Ulua.
 The Spanish conquerors commented on the impressive nature of the local markets in the 15th century.
 The Mexica (Aztec) market of Tlatelolco was the largest in all the Americas and said to be superior to those in Europe.